beraldoleal/lavocado/README.md

 ```

 Please note that the Next Runner (nrunner) will be the default runner soon in
-Avocado.
-So `--test-runner='nrunner'` option will no longer be needed.
+Avocado and so the `--test-runner='nrunner'` option will no longer be needed.

-Or, if you prefer, you can call it with `make`:
+Or, if you prefer, you can also execute the tests with `make`:

 ```bash
   $ make libvirt-tests